 Gujarat is a state in western India known as the Jewel of the West.
-Gujarat is bordered by Maharashtra to the south, Rajasthan to the north, Madhya Pradesh to the east and the Arabian Sea and the Sindh province of Pakistan to the west.
+Maharashtra borders Gujarat to the south, Rajasthan to the north, Madhya Pradesh to the east and the Arabian Sea and the Sindh province of Pakistan to the west.

 Cities in Gujarat

-Gujarat is divided into three regions: Gujarat, Saurashtra and Kutch.
-Gujarat contains three of the largest cities in the state: Adhmedabad, Surat and Vadodra.
+Gujarat is divided into three regions: Gujarat, Saurashtra, and Kutch.
+Gujarat contains three of the largest cities in the state: Ahmedabad, Surat, and Vadodara.
 Interestingly, Saurashtra was never incorporated into British India and it survived over 200 princely states until independence.

 The largest city is Ahmedabad, which is also the former capital of the state.
-Ahmedabad has a population of more than 5.8 million with a metropolitan population of 6.3 million, which makes it the 5th largest city and 7th largest metropolitan area in India.
-Ahmedabad was recently ranked as one of the fastest-growing cities of the decade.
-Ahmedabad has a population density of 31,000 people per square mile, or 12,000 per square kilometer.
+Ahmedabad has a population of more than 5.8 million with a metropolitan population of 6.3 million, which makes it the 5th largest city and 7th largest metro area in India.
+Ahmedabad was ranked as one of the fastest-growing cities of the decade.
+Ahmedabad has a population density of 31,000 people per square mile or 12,000 per square kilometer.

 Surat is the second most populous city in the state with an estimated population of 4.8 million.
 Also known as the "City of Flowers," Surat is about 306 kilometers south of the capital on the Tapti River.
 Surat is the 8th largest city and 9th largest metropolitan area in the country.

-Vadodra, or Baroda, is the 3rd largest city in Gujarat after Ahmedbad and Surat.
-In 2014, Vadodra has a population of 2.06 million, which is the 20th largest in India.
-Vododra has a population density of 36,000 people per square mile, or 14,000 per square kilometer.
+Vadodara, or Baroda, is the 3rd largest city in Gujarat after Ahmedabad and Surat.
+In 2014, Vadodara had a population of 2.06 million, which is the 20th largest in India.
+Vadodara has a population density of 36,000 people per square mile or 14,000 per square kilometer.

 Gujarat has a skewed sex ratio, with 918 girls for every 1000 boys.
-This is one of the lowest ratios among 28 states of India.
+This is one of the lowest rates among the 28 states of India.